JamesMartin1998/JavaScript-Project/README.md

     - This section follows the same design theme as the navigation bar for consistency.
     - Social links are included as icons from FontAwesome.
     - When clicked, the links open in a new tab for a good user experience.
-    - code for this section was used from Code Institute's Love Running Project.
+    - Code for this section was used from Code Institute's Love Running Project.

 ![Image showing the Footer Section](/assets/images/footer.png)